New here? Subscribe to my free newsletters with my latest recipes!

 - 1/4 cup whole milk

-- 50 grams semi-sweet chocolate * see notes
+- 50 grams semi-sweet or dark chocolate * see notes

-1. Preheat oven to 160 degrees C. Grease and line a 10x5 inch loaf pan with baking parchment.
-Sift the dry ingredients once - flour, baking soda & baking powder.
+- Preheat oven to 160 degrees C. Grease and line a 9x5 inch loaf pan with baking parchment or simply grease the pan and dust it with flour.
+Tap out the excess.